 - Action: Choose your CRM (HubSpot, Salesforce, Pipedrive).

-Bidirectional sync is where things get interesting and where most no-code tools struggle.
-When a rep updates a phone number in HubSpot, that change should flow back to your Sheet.
-When someone corrects a company name in the Sheet, HubSpot should reflect it.
+When a rep updates a phone number in HubSpot, that change should flow back to Sheets.
+When someone corrects a company name in Sheets, HubSpot should update.
+No-code platforms struggle here because they assume one-way flow.

 The n8n workflow structure: